-If you've ever had the urge to splash out on buying pieces of original art but always thought it was in the realms of the lucky few, then think again.
-In this guide, we look at how to be an owner of art, how to find it and how to make it work for you and your environment - no matter what your budget.
+If you have ever had the urge to splash out on buying pieces of original art but always thought it was in the realms of the lucky few, then think again.

 The key to successfully investing in art lies in figuring out what kind of art you actually like and deciding how it will fit in with the rest of your home.